 - In Vault City, there's a woman whose husband started a fight in the bar outside the city proper and was forced to become a Servant to pay for the damages.
 To be able to save the man, you have to get into the city.
 With a high-Intelligence and high-Speech character, it's possible to talk a minor functionary into selling you fake citizenship papers to get into the city, extort more money than you paid by pointing out that he just gave you evidence he's selling false papers, talk your way past the guards, and convince the guy in charge at the Servant Allocation Center to let the guy go by making up a medical condition whose symptoms are basically "doesn't enjoy being a slave".
 At the end, you'll have more money than you started with, the eternal gratitude of the reunited couple, and near-total access to Vault City.

-- The Chosen One, a backwards, uneducated, untrained tribal, storming the Enclave Oil Rig, slaughtering his/her way through the power armor wearing Elite Mooks of the Enclave, overloading the reactor so the rig will explode, rescuing his/her friends and family, and having a climatic final battle against Frank Horrigan (a 12-foot tall cyborg mutant super soldier), after which the Enclave is defeated.
-Yeah, mess with the Chosen One's friends and family and s/he'll take about a hundred levels in badass.
+- The Chosen One, a backwards, uneducated, untrained tribal, storming the Enclave Oil Rig, slaughtering their way through the power armor wearing Elite Mooks of the Enclave, overloading the reactor so the rig will explode, rescuing their friends and family, and having a climatic final battle against Frank Horrigan (a 12-foot tall cyborg mutant super soldier), after which the Enclave is defeated.
+Yeah, mess with the Chosen One's friends and family and they'll take about a hundred levels in badass.

 - Or, the Chosen One can be a hulking, moronic brute who can barely string together a complete sentence, but can lift hundreds of pounds and shrug off plasma bolts like they're airsoft rounds.
 That's right, the Enclave just got its ass kicked by an idiot.